 Heather Fowler's first experience with photography was at the Tyler School of Art where she majored in fine art photography.
-Her love for black and white photojournalism flourished while spending a semester in Italy photographing on the streets.
+Her love for black and white photojournalism flourished while spending a semester photographing on the streets in Italy.
 She enjoys capturing moments in time and bringing them to life again in the darkroom or on the computer.
-She has been working in the wedding photography field since the early 2000's, and enjoys bringing an artistic flair to it.
+She is a hybrid film and digital photographer.
+She has been working in the wedding photography field since the early 2000s, and enjoys bringing an artistic flair to it.
 Heather says: "I describe my style as clean and true to the moment, while bringing in the beauty around us.
 I am inspired by nature and look for light and quietness.
-If my subject seems nervous during the moments of posing for formals I use my yoga and mindfulness background to help them breathe and relax into a smile.
+If my subject seems nervous during the moments of posing for formals, I use my yoga and mindfulness background to help them breathe and relax into a smile.
 To me, wedding photography is only part of the equation.
-Understanding a photographer's identity as a visual artist is the first part in hiring someone.
+Understanding a photographer's identity as a visual artist is the first step in hiring someone.
 Knowing the photographer's background and influences lets you know how they see memories and important imagery when it comes to your wedding day.
-With the fine art background I consider myself a person that looks for the extraordinary angles in each wedding or portrait session.
-With each image I look for an emotion or timeless moment like an embrace, a glance, or the way the light captures a feeling."
+With a fine art background, I consider myself a person who looks for the extraordinary angles in each wedding or portrait session.
+With each image, I look for an emotion or timeless moment like an embrace, a glance, or the way the light captures a feeling."

 Heather says,